FarrukhKhan786a/splash/Capstone Project 24.1 Final/README.md

 2.	# Model Outcomes or Predictions:

 ### Supervised Learning Models used
-1) Random Forest  84% achieved
+1) Random Forest  up to 84% achieved
-2) Logsitical Regression 74% achieved
+2) Logsitical Regression up to 74% achieved
-3) k-Nearest Neighbors (k-NN) ~~ 84% achieved (but slightly lesser compare to Random Forest)
+3) k-Nearest Neighbors (k-NN) up to ~~ 84% achieved (but slightly lesser compare to Random Forest)

 ### Unsupervised Learning Models used
    Dimensionality Reduction Models: